How to Play It: A dividend strategy with Apple in mind

 With nearly $100 billion in cash on its balance sheet, Apple will initiate a dividend and share buyback that will total $45 billion over three years.

-A quarterly dividend of $2.65 per share will begin in July, marking Apple‘s’s first such payout since 1995.
+A quarterly dividend of $2.65 per share will begin in July, marking Apple’s first such payout since 1995.

 It’s a move that many institutional investors have been expecting.
 Apple increased its earnings per share by 83 percent in 2011, but its shares traded at price-to-earnings multiples more in line with industries like railroads or grocery stores than innovative technology businesses.